azarc-io/verathread-gateway/docs/docs/shell/navigation.md

 18.  :fontawesome-solid-circle-info: The id of the module
 19.  :fontawesome-solid-circle-info: If true then the icon should be disabled with a tooltip letting the user know that they need to log in first
 20.  :fontawesome-solid-circle-info: If true then the slot should be enabled, otherwise disabled with a tooltip letting the user know that the service is unavailable
+21.  :fontawesome-solid-circle-info: If true then the router should be registered but the menu entry should be hidden